narcisaguran/gas-sensor-using-esp32/README.md

 Also to set up wifi credentials without hardcoding the SSID and password directly in code, a prior bluetooth connection is established via smartphone, using Bluetooth Terminal HC-05 application.

 ### Hardware Implementation
-The hardware schematic contains the following devices: <br \>
+The hardware schematic contains the following devices:
 * ESP32-WROOM-32 (integrated Wifi and Bluetooth)
 * MQ-2 Smoke/Combustible Gas sensor
 * 5V battery, ar any device that can supply 5V (e.g. Arduino Uno)

 ### Software Implementation
-The following steps describe the functionality of the project: < br \>
+The following steps describe the functionality of the project:
 * boot/reboot device
 * introduce Wifi credentials from application and connect to it
 * read data coming from MQ-2 sensor
 * publish data on ThingSpeak
 * if value is above threshold enter in 'aware state' (read 5 times and see if 2 high values above the threshold are met, if so it means that gas is detected in the room)
 * if gas detected in room send email to the owner.

+### Wifi conncetion
+The Wifi connection is set up using Bluetooth using Bluetooth Teminal HC-5 application.
+[1] First connect to the Bluetooth device using the app and give Wifi credentials (SSID and password).
+After that the wifi connection is established and the Bluetooth connection is disabled.
+Wifi and Bluetooth use the same antenna on ESP32 device and they cannot coexist.
+The Wifi credentials are saved and loaded every time the ESP device is powered.
+If you want to change the credentials just reboot the device and introduce them again in application.

+### ThingSpeak data ingestion
+Every time data is read from the sensor it is saved online through ThingSpeak API along with Wifi received signal strength indicator (RSSI).
+I used a ThingSpeak private channel to do that, and data can also be viewed in real time on mobile phone with ThingView Free app.